-Another great benefit of the digital first workflow?
+Another great benefit of teaching digitally?
 Jill doesn’t have to worry about notebooks leaving the lab and not coming back.
 Student work is always secure and readily accessible.
-Simple access means no one has to fuss with lost papers, water stained notes, tattered notebooks or worst of all – lab notebooks that have been lost to the abyss of messy college dorm rooms.
+No one has to fuss with lost papers, water stained notes, tattered pages or worst of all – lab notebooks that have been lost forever in messy college dorm rooms.

 KEEP IT FOR LATER

 While paper notebooks are liable to get lost during the course of the semester, they’re even more likely to be lost once the semester ends.
 Students often misplace their past coursework meaning they lose access to all of their hard work and learning.
-Jill says the LabArchives notebook export feature takes care of this problem entirely.
-Students quickly download an entire PDF of their notebooks at the end of the semester.
-These often end up being quite useful students when they go to apply for graduate school and professional opportunities in research.
+The LabArchives notebook export feature takes care of this problem entirely for Jill and her students.
+Students quickly download a PDF of all of their work at the end of the semester.
+These often end up being quite useful to students when they apply for graduate school and professional research jobs.